Libbylab-utoronto/Libby-Lab-Website-2/research/index.md

 #### **Buffering against changing environments-**

-At the macro scale of signal reception is tissue architecture, which dictates signalling barriers (tight junctions, receptor location, diffusion distances) and cell neighbourhoods (cell shape, packing, mechanics) resulting in signal pathway regulation.
-The cells that generate the neural tube experience dynamic morphogenic changes as they differentiate, occurring in two spatially and temporally distinct phases.
+The cells that generate the neural tube experience two routes of morphogenesis.
 Primary neurulation begins at gastrulation where stem cells within a pseudo-stratified epithelium roll from a plate into a tube.
 Secondary neurulation begins from the 25th somite in chick (30th human) where progenitors condense into a medullary cord, epithelialize, and generate a lumen.
 Both cases result in the acquisition of neural fate and formation of a tube.
-Both cases rely on the SEC to define neural progenitor gene programs, suggesting that there are gene regulatory mechanisms coordinated with tissue architecture to enforce for lineage specification.
+How do cells ensure the robust formation of a tube from different starting points?
+How are the same cell types made and organized properly?

 {% endcapture %}